NeverMendel/leetcode-export/README.md

 ## Login

 To download your submissions you need to log in your LeetCode account.
-There are two ways to log in, by username/password or by cookies.
+There are two ways to log in, by inserting username/password or by cookies.

 You can either use the interactive menu to supply the required information or you can pass them as program arguments when lunching the script.

+The former option is to be preferred as it will avoid storing your password or your cookies in the command history.

 ### Username/Password